wvlet/airframe/airspec/README.md

-AirSpec (airframe-spec)
+AirSpec
 ======

-[AirSpec](https://wvlet.org/airframe/airframe-spec) is a lightweight testing framework for Scala and Scala.js.
+[AirSpec](https://wvlet.org/airframe/docs/airspec.html) is a functional testing framework for Scala and Scala.js.

 # Usage